apache/dubbo-js/packages/dubbo-node/README.md

 ```

-With that server running, you can make requests with any gRPC, gRPC-Web, or Connect client.
+With that server running, you can make requests with any gRPC, gRPC-Web, or Dubbo client.

 `buf curl` with the gRPC protocol: